 - Author Gavin Maxwell also owned and lived on Eilean Bàn, the “White Island” that supports the Skye Bridge.
 You can visit his restored cottage, the lighthouse and wildlife hides booking via the Brightwater Centre.

-- Visit the Kyle of Lochalsh and Kyleakin where there is a the lifeboat station, a railway museum and glass bottom boat trips on the Seaprobe Atlantis.
+- Visit the Kyle of Lochalsh and Kyleakin where there is a lifeboat station, a railway museum and glass-bottom boat trips on the Seaprobe Atlantis.

 How To Visit Glenelg For FREE

 If you’re interested in visiting Glenelg and don’t mind skill swapping, there are a number of local businesses that offer workaway and wwoofing.